sable-ai/sable-ai/README.md

 - Founded **Vex-Interactive LLC™** at age 14 to build innovative, user-generated-content based MMOs.
 - Developed S.A.B.L.E to push the boundaries of AI self-evolution, with a focus on ethical practices, innovation, and continuous improvement.

-Shravan’s Indian-American heritage and dedication to representation in technology are core to both the design and mission of S.A.B.L.E.
+Shravan’s Indian heritage and dedication to representation in technology are core to both the design and mission of S.A.B.L.E.

 ---